cmstead/dject/README.md

-# djector
+# DJector

-Inversion of control for all through dependency injection
+## Inversion of control for all through dependency injection